-TMS, TDI and TCK are schmitt trigger inputs and are not 5-V tolerant.
+TMS, TDI and TCK are schmitt trigger inputs.
+TMS and TCK are 5-V tolerant, TDI is not.
 TMS, TDI and TCK do not integrate a pull-up resistor.

 TDO is an output, driven at up to VDDIO, and has no pull-up resistor.